amnabi-h/Customer-Retail-Analysis-/README.md

 ### 1️⃣ Initialize Database

-- Execute the SQL script `Week 1 SQL queries.sql` located in the repository root
+- Execute the SQL script `1_Week 1 SQL queries.sql` located in the repository root

 ---